isomorphic-software/smartclient-docs/classes/CoTProcess.md

 - CoT

 ---
+## Attr: CoTProcess.promptModeMinimal

+### Description
+Partial prompt mode producing the smallest useful prompt for quick inspection.

+Keeps only goal and taskPrompt; omits everything else including large state variables.
+Best for: "Show me just the essentials" or "Quick overview of prompt structure"

+### Groups

+- CoTPartialPrompt

+**Flags**: IR

+---
 ## Attr: CoTProcess.transitionsPrimer

 ### Description
 Primer text shown before the transitions list when using [CoTProcess.getPromptPart](#method-cotprocessgetpromptpart) with "transitions".

 **Flags**: IR

+---
+## Attr: CoTProcess.mockData

+### Description
+Array of mock data entries for capture or replay.

+**During Capture:** When [CoTProcess.captureMockData](#attr-cotprocesscapturemockdata) is true, this array is automatically populated with entries containing `taskID`, `aiResponse`, and `timestamp` for each AI call.

+**During Replay:** When [CoTProcess.mockMode](#attr-cotprocessmockmode) is true and this array is populated, the framework replays responses in sequence, matching each entry's `taskID` against the current task.
+If the workflow diverges (task IDs don't match), replay fails with a diagnostic error.

+### Groups

+- CoTMocking

+**Flags**: IRW

 ---
 ## Attr: CoTProcess.goal